ianlcurtis/github-copilotwith/README.md

 When appropriate, you should use the #microsoft.docs.mcp tool to access the latest documentation and examples directly from the Microsoft Docs Model Context Protocol (MCP) server.
 ```
 ### VSCode Modes for task specific context ##
 VSCode Modes allow you to create custom task specific context prompts (like the Agent, Edit, and Ask modes available out-of-the-box).
 These are easily switchable when you are performing different activities in the context of your project.
 Use these to layer additional prompt context.
-For example, you might use Agent mode to perform a COBOL to Java code migration, then switch to a custom "Reviewer" mode that allows you to review the migration.
+For example, you might use Agent mode to perform a COBOL to Java code migration, then switch to a custom "Reviewer", or "Optimisation Expert", mode that allows you to review the migration.
 ```
 You are an expert Java code reviewer.
 Analyze the provided Java code and provide feedback on: